 97. Key West First Legal Rum Distillery Tour: Still going strong, this is a must for rum lovers.

-98. Wyland’s Whaling Wall: Snap a shot of one of these beautiful art installations that have been created around the world to promote ocean conservation.
+98. Wyland’s Whaling Wall: Snap a shot of one of these beautiful art installations created worldwide to promote ocean conservation.

-99. White Street Pier: For a perfect place for a stroll, take a wander down the unfinished road to Cuba.
+99. White Street Pier: For a perfect place for a stroll, wander down the unfinished road to Cuba.